Two-step orthogonal-state-based protocol of quantum secure direct communication with the help of order-rearrangement technique: Towards a two-particle orthogonal-state based protocol

-The error rate observed by Alice and Bob is given by: where $\Phi\in\{\Phi^{\pm}\rangle,|\Psi^{\pm}\rangle\}$ and $\rho^{\prime}=\rho^{\prime}(\theta,\lambda)$ is the corresponding two-particle state obtained assuming Eve attacks fraction $\lambda$ or the incoming particles with eavesdropping parameter $\theta$.
-Bob's information $I_{B}$ is quantified as the Alice-Bob mutual information $I(A:B)$ based on $e$ (Fig. \ref{fig:BobEvesInfo}A).
-Eve's information is upper-bounded by the Holevo bound $\chi$ of the reduced density operator of the two probes (Fig. \ref{fig:BobEvesInfo} B).
+is the corresponding two-particle state obtained assuming Eve attacks fraction $\lambda$ of the incoming particle pairs with eavesdropping parameter $\theta$ as defined in Eq. (\ref{eq:niugri}).
+Bob's information $I_{B}$ is quantified as the Alice-Bob mutual information $I_B \equiv I(A:B)$ when Bob measures the incoming states in the Bell basis.
+As a function of $\theta, \lambda$, it is: